LibreWeb/Documentation/content/concepts/_index.md

 Allowing you to browse and host your content on the new decentralized web/Internet.
 Powered by [IPFS](#ipfs).

-Decentralization comes with many benefits, including but not limited:
+Decentralization comes with many benefits, including but not limited to:

 * **No censorship**.
 Because the data is stored in a decentralized manner across the world, governments are unable to block or censor the content.
 * **No single-point-of-failure.** If a specific server/node is down, your data can be served by other nodes within the network.